mahilab/Syntacts/tutorials/gui.md

 # Designer

-- The Designer widget offers a node based design were you can drag and drop any number of Signals from the Palette into slots.
+- The Designer widget offers a node based editor were you can drag and drop any number of Signals from the Palette into slots.
 - The resulting waveform is the **product** of each slotted Signal, and is displayed in the Visualizer widget.
-- When a Signal is slotted into the Designer, a variety of context dependent controls will be presented.
+- When a Signal is slotted into the Designer, a variety of controls will be presented.
-- For numeric controls, you can double click for keyboard entry, or click and drag the control from left to right to change the value.
+- You can double click numeric controls for keyboard entry, or click and drag them horizontally to change the value.
 - Some Signal nodes accept other Signals or Library items as their inputs (e.g. Sum, Repeater, etc.).
-- To delete a cue, simply click the `X` on the Signal bar.
+- To delete a cue, simply click the `X` on the slot header.

 # Visualizer

 - The Visualizer displays a 2D graph of the current Signal.
-- The displayed Signal is context dependent and changes depending on what tab you are in, or if you hovering a Library item.
+- The displayed Signal is context dependent and changes depending on what tab you are in, or if you are hovering a Library item.
 - A horizontal scrollbar at the bottom of the Visualizer allows you to zoom in on the Signal.
 - The duration of the Signal in seconds is displayed in the bottom-right.
 Infinitely long Signals display "inf".